Backdoors and other vulnerabilities in HiSilicon based hardware video encoders

 Hardware

-Here is a few pictures of one of the devices I had an opportunity to test. hardware Physical ports hardware Top cover off.
-The right side, from top to bottom: LAN, HDMI out, reset, HDMI in, LEDs, audio in hardware Let’s plug this thing in, connect to network, and start exploring!
+Here is a few pictures of one of the devices I had an opportunity to test.
+Physical ports Top cover off.
+The right side, from top to bottom: LAN, HDMI out, reset, HDMI in, LEDs, audio in Let’s plug this thing in, connect to network, and start exploring!

 Network recon